jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ## Notes

 This column is intended to record any important issues or general notes about the data for the use of the COMPADRE/COMADRE team.
 It should be ensured that these entries include only sensible informative key points/sentences that also others can understand.
-Use __English__ only.
+As with all variables in the database, use __English__ only.

 ************************************************

 ## VersionRelease

-The Version number of the database where the data is/will be released. e.g. 3.0, 3.1.
+The Version number of the database where the data is/will be released. e.g. 3.0.0, 3.1.0.
 Where the data are not yet to be released (for example, because the data are incomplete) an "X" is used in place of a version number.
 For all future digitization, an "X" should be placed in the version record.
-These will be replaced with an appropriate version number by Owen or Rob at a later date.
+These will be replaced with an appropriate version number by Owen or Rob only at a later date when a final check is done to release more data periodically.

 ************************************************